peacey/split-vpn/README.md

 ## How do I run this at boot?

-Boot scripts on the UDM (non-SE) are supported via the [UDM Utilities Boot Script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script).
-On the UDM SE and UDR, boot scripts are supported natively via systemd.
+Boot scripts on UnifiOS 1.x are supported via the [UDM Utilities Boot Script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script).
+On UnifiOS 2.x and up, boot scripts are supported natively via systemd.
 The boot script survives across firmware upgrades and reboots.

-NOTE: UXG-Pro does not currently support any boot script functionality.

 <details>
   <summary>Click here to see the instructions for how to set up the boot script.</summary>